XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/theater.md

 # Theater

-### What does "Settle Reward" do?
-It sounds ominous.

-> More like "Settlement Reward".
-Just shows you things you'll get once Theater ends.

 ### How much CE do I need for a good score?

-> For dolls, MODs and oaths take the forefrnt with advantaged dolls having +20% CE than usual.
+> For dolls, MODs and oaths take the forefront with advantaged dolls having +20% CE than usual.
 >
 > For fairies, they only need to be 5★ and Lv.
 100.
 >
-> For HOCs, maxed out PA is better in stack but worse in battle.
+> For HOCs/FSTs, maxed out PA is better in stack but worse in battle.

 ### I wasn't able to place high enough to 5★ the reward HOC.
 Is there another way to get their central data?